 We intend to build an aerial ridesharing service powered by a network of eVTOL aircraft that we will manufacture and operate.
-We plan to develop an app-based platform that will permit consumers to book rides directly through our service.
-We will also integrate access to our service into leading third-party demand aggregation platforms, including through our partnership with Uber.
-Whether our service is accessed through our own platform, or through a partner app like Uber, we will tightly integrate ground transportation providers for the first and last mile with our aerial service, providing a seamless travel experience.
+We are developing an app-based platform that will enable consumers to book rides directly through our service.
+We also plan to integrate access to our service into leading third-party demand aggregation platforms, including through our partnerships with Uber and Delta Air Lines.
+Whether our service is accessed through our own platform, or through a partner app, we will integrate ground transportation providers for the first and last mile with our aerial service, providing a seamless travel experience.

-We refer to trips that tightly integrate air and ground legs together as 'multimodal'.
+We refer to trips that integrate air and ground legs together as 'multimodal'.
 By building network management software that efficiently sequences multimodal trips, we believe we can provide substantial time savings to travelers while coordinating the development of optimally-located skyport infrastructure.
-Additionally, we intend to develop software that will coordinate multiple riders into each air leg, allowing us to drive high utilization rates and load factor for our aircraft and, in turn, progressive reduction in enduser pricing.
+Additionally, we are developing software that will coordinate multiple riders into each air leg, allowing us to drive high utilization rates for our aircraft and, in turn, progressive reduction in end-user pricing.